 3.2.1 Basic RTCP service: the RTCP services based on RTCP packet types SR (200), RR (201), SDES (202) and BYE (203).

 NOTE 1 – These are RTCP services are considered to be the minimum of any RTP implementation according [IETF RFC 3550].

+{Contributor’s note: RFC3550 doesn’t appear to specifically say this.
+It does also mention APP (204) application defined packets types.
+A translator would be expected to handle these also.}

 3.2.2 Fully protocol unaware forwarding: Transparent forwarding, but the MG is unaware of the Lx protocol(s).
 The MG is thus not able to execute any kind of operation on the Lx-PDU.

 NOTE 1 – Example for "fully RTP protocol unaware forwarding": the H.248 descriptor(s) does not contain any kind of signalling information (such as H.248 events, properties, signals, statistics or SDP elements) related to the indication of RTP traffic.
-There would be a fully L4+ agnostic stream setting.
+This would be a fully L4+ agnostic stream setting.

 …